-Green Talk Intensityi,t =

-$$\frac{Average \ number \ of \ green \ talk \ sentences{i,t}}{Average \ number \ of \ total \ sentences{i,t}}$$
+$$Green Talk Intensity{i,t} = \frac{Average number of green talk sentences{i,t}}{Average number of total sentences{i,t}}$$ (1)

-(1)

 where Green Talk Intensity of firm i in year t is measured as the average number of green talk sentences (predicted by our fine-tuned FinBERT) divided by the average number of total sentences in the earnings conference call transcripts for that firm in that year.
-If a firm does not talk itself green in a year (i.e., the average number of green talk sentences equals zero), we treat its Green Talk Intensity as missing when computing the percentile ranking of green talk intensity.
-In other words, we only compute the percentile ranking of green talk intensity, $Rank{i,t}^{GreenTalk}$ , for sample firms with non-zero green talk intensity in a given year.
+If a firm does not talk itself green in a year (i.e., the average number of green talk sentences equals zero), we will replace its Green Talk Intensity as missing.
+In other words, we only compute the percentile ranking of green talk intensity in a year if the green talk intensity is non-zero.
 Furthermore, we count the number of environmental incidents in a firm-year, as reported by RepRisk.
-If a sample firm has no environmental incident in a certain year, we assign the value zero for that firm-year's incident count.
-We then compute $Rank^{EnvIncidents}$ as the percentile ranking of a firm's number of environmental incidents in a year.
-Finally, we multiply $Rank^{EnvIncidents}$ by -1 (so that low rank indicates worse environmental performance) and calculate the greenwashing intensity $GW{i,t}$ of firm i in year t using the following equation:
+If a sample firm does not have any environmental incident in a certain year, we assign the value zero for that firm-year's incident count.22 We then compute Rank^{EnvIncidents} as the percentile ranking of a firm's number of environmental incidents in a year, further multiplied by -1 (lower rank indicates worse environmental performance).
+Finally, we generate the greenwashing intensity of a firm in a year using the following equation: